 You are responsible for safe operation of any computer you connect to the College networks, including the wireless networks.
 As the connection is “always-on” the college encourages you to check that known software bugs have been patched by applying updates regularly.
 Computers using the Linux operating system are not to be connected without explicit authorisation from the IT Manager.
 You are not permitted to share files or operate your own web server from any machine connected to the College network.
 (Your Nexus account allows you to upload files onto the IT Services web servers if you want your own personal webpage.)

-It is vital that you have an up-to-date virus checker installed.
+It is vital that you have an up-to-date virus checker installed, especially for Mac users.
 If yours has expired, please download and install the free Sophos anti-virus system the Computing Services website.
 See http://help.it.ox.ac.uk/viruses/index.

 As a full time student at the University you are eligible for software available under the University’s site licence.
 A full catalogue is available from the IT Services online shop.
 Any software you install under this scheme must be uninstalled on leaving the University.